OutSystems/docs-product/src/deliver-mobile/distribute-pwa/intro.md

 Using the manifest overrides the values you set in Service Studio.
 You have to use the manifest in the `PWAManifest` section of the JSON of the **Extensibility Configurations** field.
 You can edit the manifest in two places:

 * In Service Studio, where the manifest overrides all UI settings **in all environments**.
 Edit the JSON manifest in the **Extensibility Configurations** field of the module properties.
+This change can be applied in any module of the application, just keep in mind that when changing the configurations of a module that is not the home module, the home module needs to be republished to properly apply the configurations to the entire application.
 * In LifeTime, where the manifest overrides all UI settings **in the current environment only**.
 Find the **Extensibility Configurations** field in **Applications** > **(app name)** > **Settings** > **Advanced** > **Extensibility Configurations**

 ### Manifest resources and sample JSON